prasadaman2000/Interactive-Lab-Hub/Lab 1/README.md

 If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

 \*\***Give us feedback on Tinkerbelle.**\*\*

+Great tool - there was noticeable latency and was a little confusing to use at first but once we got a hang of it, it was a critical part of our project.

 ## Part D. Wizard the device